 Attendance is mandatory.
-Per MCC policy, you may be dropped after missing 25% of class meetings, or 8 lectures, prior to the drop date.
-For this purpose, if you are not in class or Zoom when roll is called, you are considered absent and will be required to submit full notes from the prerecorded lectures before the end of that day to be counted Present.
-You should still come to class even if you are going to be late, so as not to miss important information.
+Per MCC policy, you may be dropped after missing 25% of class, or 4 weeks, prior to the drop date.
+For this purpose, if you have a non-zero grade for any grade item for that week, you are considered Present.
 If you are dropped before the official drop date, you will receive a grade of W.